koushikkothagal/java-backend-bootcamp/session-02-big-picture/README.md

    $ cd OpenJDK/jdk-19.0.2.jdk/Contents/Home/bin
    ```

-7. Check if the Java runtime environment (JRE) and the Java compiler exist by entering the following independent commands.
+7. Check if the Java runtime environment (JRE) and the Java compiler exist by entering the following.

    ```sh
    $ java -version